btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 ## Step by Step

-At first launch of Wasabi, the `Add wallet` dialog will be opened automatically.
+At the first launch of Wasabi, the `Add wallet` dialog will be opened automatically.
 Select `Create new wallet` to generate a new wallet.

 ![Wasabi Add Wallet](./img/Wasabi/WasabiAddWallet.png "Wasabi Add Wallet")